 The United States established diplomatic relations with Malawi in 1964, following its full independence from the United Kingdom.
-Malawi saw one-party rule from 1966 to 1994.
-The transition from a one-party state to a multi-party democracy in 1994 strengthened bilateral relations between the United States and Malawi.
-The two countries have worked together to advance health, education, agriculture, energy, and environmental projects.
+Malawi was a one-party state from 1966 to 1994.
+The transition to multi-party democracy in 1994 strengthened bilateral relations between the United States and Malawi.
+The two countries have worked together to advance health, education, agriculture, energy, and environmental stewardship in Malawi.
 In 2012, the U.S. reinstated the Millennium Challenge Corporation Compact partnership with Malawi following a number of reforms enacted by the Government of Malawi.

 U.S. and Malawian views on the necessity of economic and political stability in southern Africa generally coincide.
-Through an assessment of its own national interests and foreign policy objectives, Malawi advocates peaceful solutions to the region's problems through negotiation.
+Malawi advocates peaceful solutions to the region's problems through negotiation.
 The country works to achieve these objectives in a variety of regional and international forums.
 The United States and Malawi engage in military-to-military programs.
 Malawi was the first southern African nation to receive peacekeeping training under the U.S.-sponsored African Crisis Response Force Initiative and has joined its successor, the Africa Contingency Operations Training and Assistance program.

 U.S. Assistance to Malawi

 U.S. assistance in Malawi seeks to promote health and medical service delivery; improve food security and agriculture-based economic growth and poverty reduction; preserve Malawi’s unique biodiversity and its ability to mitigate climate change; strengthen public and private institutions for better delivery of social services; empower the private sector and civil society; and advance democracy, human rights, and good governance.
-U.S. partnerships with the Government of Malawi, civil society, and other donors aim to address weaknesses and gaps that constrain the government’s efforts to meet the basic needs of its citizens, support regional stability, and help the government remain a responsible actor on the international stage.
+U.S. partnerships with the Government of Malawi, civil society, and other donors aim to strengthen and buttress the government’s efforts to overcome constraints to meet the basic needs of its citizens, support regional stability, and help the government remain a responsible actor on the international stage.
 For example, in 2013 the USAID-supported Early Grade Reading Initiative is partnering with the Ministry of Education to improve teacher training and provision of educational materials to significantly increase reading skills and comprehension among early primary school students.

 Bilateral Economic Relations